 Harriers have a long, varied history with several conflicting origin stories.
 Some believe Harriers originated in France—"harrier" is the Norman French word for "hound" or "dog"—and were descendants of Bloodhounds, Talbot Hounds, or Bassett Hounds, all of which originated in France and Belgium.
 Others believe they originated in England, where Harrier-type dogs first started to appear in hunting packs around 1260.

 Regardless of their country of origin, it's widely agreed that Harriers were originally bred to hunt hare.
-Early hare hunting was done on-foot, so the first Harriers moved much more slowly and strategically than today's Harriers.
+Early hare hunting was done on foot, so the first Harriers moved much more slowly and strategically than today's Harriers.
 Once hunters began to hunt on horseback, Harriers developed much more speed and agility to keep up.

 There are records of Harriers arriving in North American sometime during the 1700s, but they never gained major popularity among American families or hunters.
 Despite being one of the first breeds recognized by the American Kennel Club, only 949 Harriers were registered over the course of 110 years.

-Today, most Harriers are kept as family companions, or are used to hunt types of game that are too quick for Beagles to catch.
+Today, most Harriers are kept as family companions or are used to hunt types of game that are too quick for Beagles to catch.

 Thanks to their rough-and-tumble origins, Harriers' smooth, shiny coats require minimal grooming and maintenance.
 Brushing your Harrier with a soft-bristle brush or hound glove once per week will remove dirt, debris, and loose hair, and keep your Harrier's coat and skin healthy.
 You can expect to bathe your Harrier once every few months.
-Typically, a Harriers nails will be worn down naturally, but examine them every few weeks and trim as needed.
+Typically, a Harrier's nails will be worn down naturally, but examine them every few weeks and trim as needed.
 This will keep your dog's paws healthy, and your legs and furniture scratch-free.

 Like many hounds, training a Harrier can be challenging—they're stubborn independent thinkers who tend to do what they choose.
 During training, it's important to keep your Harrier interested and engaged, as they may become bored easily.
 Be sure to use methods that make your Harrier think being obedient is their idea, and utilize positive-reinforcement consistently.
-It's recommended that Harriers attend obedience training from the ages of 9 weeks to 6 months to ensure proper socialization and consistent training.
+It's recommended that Harriers attend obedience training from the ages of nine weeks to six months to ensure proper socialization and consistent training.

 Harriers are great with children and other dogs—they're pack dogs, after all—but should generally be kept away from other small pets, like cats, hamsters, rabbits, and birds.
 Harriers are hunting dogs and may consider these other animals to be prey.

 Because Harriers are very high energy, they have high exercise needs.
-They're not suitable for people who live in apartments, unless owners have access to a large fenced-in area for their Harrier to run around.
+They're not suitable for people who live in apartments unless owners have access to a large fenced-in area for their Harrier to run around.
 As Harriers age, their exercise needs will change: Puppies should get about 30 to 45 minutes of playtime each day, while adult Harriers need over an hour of running, playtime, or other activities.
 Harriers can become bored easily, so it's important to release their excess energy.
 Failing to do so may result in destructive behavior caused by boredom.